NVIDIA-Merlin/Transformers4Rec/examples/t4rec_paper_experiments/README.md

 ```

 #### Remarks
 For the experiments with multiple input features and element-wise aggregation of features (`--input_features_aggregation elementwise_sum_multiply_item_embedding`), it is necessary that all features have the same dimension.
 In the original implementation of the paper experiments we used a linear layer to project the continuous features to the the same dimension of the categorical embeddings.
 But that option is not available in the API, as the [soft-one hot embedding technique](https://github.com/NVIDIA-Merlin/publications/blob/main/2021_acm_recsys_transformers4rec/Appendices/Appendix_A-Techniques_used_in_Transformers4Rec_Meta-Architecture.md) is more effective to represent continuous features.
-So reproducing exacly the experiment results for the element-wise aggregation will not be possible with the new API, but instead we recommend enabling Soft-One Hot Embeddings to represent continuous features, by setting the arguments `--numeric_features_project_to_embedding_dim` to be equal to the `--item_embedding_dim` value and also `--numeric_features_soft_one_hot_encoding_num_embeddings` to the number of desired embeddings (generally a value between 10-20 is a good default choice).
+So reproducing exactly the experiment results for the element-wise aggregation will not be possible with the new API, but instead we recommend enabling Soft-One Hot Embeddings to represent continuous features, by setting the arguments `--numeric_features_project_to_embedding_dim` to be equal to the `--item_embedding_dim` value and also `--numeric_features_soft_one_hot_encoding_num_embeddings` to the number of desired embeddings (generally a value between 10-20 is a good default choice).

 ### Code organization
 The main script of this example is [transf_exp_main.py](transf_exp_main.py), which parses the command line arguments and use the Transformers4Rec PyTorch API to build a model for session-based recommendation according to the arguments and perform incremental training and evaluation over time.